 1 What shall we say then?
 Shall we continue in sin, that grace may abound?
 2 God forbid.
 How shall we, that are dead to sin, live any longer therein?
 3 Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 4 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.

 5 For if we have been planted [buried] together in the likeness of his death, we shall be also in the likeness of his resurrection:

 6 Knowing this, that our old man is crucified with him, that the body of sin might be

 destroyed [Grk.
 Kartargeo, made of no effect], that henceforth we should not serve sin.
 7 For he that is dead is freed from sin [freed from the power of the Sin-nature in the flesh, cf. Rom.
 8:3.]

 8 Now if we be dead with Christ, we believe that we shall also live with [by] him: 9 Knowing that Christ being raised from the dead dieth no more; death hath no more dominion over him.
 10 For in that he died, he died unto sin once: but in that he liveth, he liveth unto God.
 11 Likewise reckon [count] ye also yourselves to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord.
 Romans 6:1-11 (KJV)

-Indeed, Jesus Christ is alive, and He lives in and through those who walk by faith in God’s Word to them, that is the words we find in Paul’s unique thirteen epistles of Romans through Philemon!
+Indeed, Jesus Christ is alive, and He lives in and then also He lives through those who walk by faith in God’s Word to them, that is the words we find in Paul’s unique thirteen epistles of Romans through Philemon!